When it comes to layering for winter hiking, seemingly tiny decisions can make or break a trip.

 Photo by Thomas Griesbeck

+For winter hiking, you should always carry a waterproof jacket, even if you don’t expect rain or snow.
 For a full guide to choosing the right rain jacket, we recommend Adventure Alan’s Rain Jacket 101.

-Protecting head, hands, and feet
+Protect your head, hands, and feet

 Photo by Angela Crampton